oVirt/ovirt-site/source/template/detailednetworklinking.html.md

 ##### Add Vnic

-*   canDoAction- allow 'null' network just for 3.2 (cluster compatibility version).
+*   canDoAction- allow 'null' network just for 3.2 or upper cluster compatibility version.
 *   'linkState' property of VmNetworkInterface should be stored in the DB

       VmNetworkInterfaceDAODbFacadeImpl- save